Coronavirus Think Pieces

 I am beginning my second year teaching English and creative writing at Hartwick College this week.
 Here is the syllabus for my fall class:

-I am beginning my first semester teaching English and creative writing at Hartwick College tomorrow.
-Here are the syllabi for my three classes.
+I am beginning my second semester teaching English and creative writing at Hartwick College this week.
+Here are the syllabi for my two spring classes.

 I am looking forward to my first fall semester at Hartwick College.
 I’ll be teaching three classes: Introduction to Creative Writing (ENGL 213); Reading Modern Poetry (ENGL 250); and Creative Writing: Poetry (ENGL 312).
 This semester is especially exciting because I will be returning to the creative writing classroom, and, I mean, look at all this poetry: